Best Alternate Finder — FAQ

 We color the wind speed (kt) for rapid threat assessment:

-What is the “Select ETA at alternate” banner above the wheels?
+What is the “Select ETA at destination” banner above the wheels?

 When does the red “CB” badge appear?